rclupoiu/www_personal/README.md

     2. Upload the PDF for each study you want to list on the website in `/publications/pdfs/`
     3. In `/publications/list.js`, Remove my publications and add your own.
 Note that there is an empty template at the bottom of the file (lines 148-174) you can use.
 The following fields are required: `imageSrc`, `title`, `authors`, `journal`, `bibtexData`, `selected`.
 The following fields are optional: `pdfLink`, `journalLink`, `videoLink`, `codeLink`, `dataLink`, `websiteLink`, `slidesLink`.
 The `image` field should be the directory of the representative image you uploaded in step 2.1.
 The `pdf` field should be the directory of the PDF you uploaded in step 2.2.
 The `videoLink`, `codeLink`, `dataLink`, `websiteLink`, and `slidesLink` fields should be the URLs to the respective resources.
 If you don't have a URL for a particular resource, just leave the field blank and the button will not appear for that listing.
 If the `selected` field is set to `true`, the study will be listed in the "Selected" tab.
 All publications will be listed in the "All" tab.

+## Last Updated Functionality

+The website includes a "Last updated" date at the bottom of the page.
+This date is automatically generated using JavaScript's `document.lastModified` property, which reflects when the HTML file was last modified.
+To ensure this date stays current:

+**Important**: Whenever you make changes to any part of your website (CSS, JavaScript, publications list, etc.), you should also make a small change to the `index.html` file and re-upload it (e.g., adding and removing a space character).
+The simplest way to do this is using the `touch` command in your terminal.

 ## How to host for free (for Stanford students/employees)

 Stanford University IT provides free WWW hosting for Stanford students and employees, with a URL of the form `https://web.stanford.edu/~yoursunetid/`.